matteoferla/DnD-battler/README.md

 #Documentation
 This module allows the simulation of a D&D encounter.
-It has three main classes:  Dice, Character, Encounter.
+It has three main classes:  Dice (and its derivatives), Character, Encounter.
 It also has a csv file (`beastiary.csv`) containing all 5e SDR monsters.

 **Teams.** Multiple creatures of the same alignment will team up to fight creatures of different alignments in a simulation (`Encounter().battle()` for a single iteration or `Encounter().go_to_war()` for multiple).